Ewie1/CI_PP4_Wildlifers/README.md

 - The navbar is consist of the logo and the links to all the site feature
 - The navbar is present on all pages
 - The navbar also have a drop down features login, register and booking
-- The navbar switch to hamburger menu when use on smaller screens
-- Fully responsive

 <details><summary>See feature images</summary>